Germany: Protestant Church sets up council on sexual abuse | DW | 12.11.2019

 The EKD — a federation of some 20 different Protestant churches has already adopted a directive on protection against sexual abuse as part of a wider effort.
 It has also established an independent contact point for victims to report abuse and seek help.

-"We are committed to and genuine about the protection of those who need us and who confide in us." said Fehrs.
+"We are committed to and genuine about the protection of those who need us and who confide in us," Fehrs said.

 Need for transparency